transloadit/iphone-sdk/README.md

 ✋ This SDK is deprecated.
-Please use [TransloaditKit](https://github.com/transloadit/TransloaditKit).
+Please use [TransloaditKit](https://github.com/transloadit/TransloaditKit) instead.